 Set some extra time aside to fill out your social profiles in their entirety.
 Include your website address, e-mail address, and any other relevant information that you can on every platform.
 This is important because social profiles such as Pinterest, Facebook, and even Instagram can rank on Google depending on your keywords.
 Although the results may not lead your customers directly to your website, they will land on one of your social profiles and can learn more about what your company has to offer.

 You’ll also want to fill out your entire social profile so customers can find you while searching directly on social media search engines.
 For example, a customer may decide to search for your company to see what kind of presence you have on social media.
 They might be interested in how you interact with customers online, so they have an idea of what to expect when reaching out to your company.

 One smart way to drum up new business while improving your local SEO is including local topics in your content.
 Of course, you don’t want to report on every small story that pops up around town.
 In order for this method to be effective, the local content needs to somehow tie into your services or products.

-Another idea is spotlight local nonprofits around the area and encourage customers to donate or contribute for the cause.
+Another idea is spotlight local nonprofits around the area and encourages customers to donate or contribute to the cause.
 This will help tie your business to the community in the minds of your customers, as well as help you rank for relevant terms in the search engines.